EspiMKII/HUST-Media-Store/docs/account-hiearchy.md

 - A manager has the following duties and rights relevant to this project during their work sessions at the retail store:
     - They have all features a staff has.
     - They can view the store's staff list:
-        - They can see a list of staffs with simple details for each one: Name, position, and last logged in time.
+        - They can see a list of staffs and managers with the registered details of each one: Name, starting date of work, position, salary.
-        - They can edit the list (add staff, remove staff, edit details of staff)
+        - They can edit the list (add staff, remove staff, edit registered details of staff)
     - They can view the financial details of the store, which should include:
         - Revenue history, per month. (graphs)
         - Expenses history. (we won't go into details of expenses, we're just going to list out how much money is spent during a month)